grafana/grafana/docs/sources/plugins/developing/snapshot-mode.md

 weight = 6
 +++

-# Getting Plugins to work in Snapshot Mode
+# Getting plugins to work in snapshot mode

 {{< imgbox img="/img/docs/Grafana-snapshot-example.png" caption="A dashboard using snapshot data and not live data." >}}